• Skip to primary navigation

 For any content issues please Contact Us.

 Cerebral palsy financial assistance is crucial for many families because this is a lifelong condition with significant expenses.
 The government offers numerous forms of aid that can help your child get care and assistive devices.
-Some families can also take legal action to seek compensation.
+Some families can also take legal action to seek compensation or benefit from community and charitable groups.

 Supplemental Security Income